-What is the process your practice uses to develop collaborative relationships with subspecialty care clinicians so there is availability of those clinician services for new young adults in your practice, if needed?
+What is the process your practice uses to develop collaborative relationships with other primary care and subspecialty care clinicians so there is availability of those clinician services for new young adults in your practice?

 II.
 Quality Improvement Considerations, Tools, and Measurement